JackAttack11111/AWPD-Final-Project/README.md

     - Sub-change 1
         - Change Desc.

+### [04/10/2025] @ 10:40 A.M
+- Finalized Mobile Support
+    - Index.html is now fully supported for mobile
+    - Attempting to make popout window for mobile users in navbar

 ### [04/09/2025] @ 09:28 A.M
 - Added Images
     - Added multimedia images for mobile support